How To Upgrade Your Electrical Panel Safely

 Photo: Flojate / iStock / Getty Images Plus / Getty Images

-Whether you live in an older home and suspect outdated electrical service or need more electrical power for updated appliances, you may wonder how to upgrade your electrical panel.
-While upgrading your electrical panel is a risky project that requires a professional to tackle, it's important to understand what to expect during the job.
-Here's what you need to know about the hows and whys of electrical panel upgrading.
+Whether you live in an older home with outdated electrical service or need more power for new appliances, you may wonder how to upgrade your electrical panel.
+This is a risky project that requires a professional, but it's important to be informed.
+Here's what you need to know about electrical panel upgrading, including necessary prep work, the expected cost, what a professional will do, and more.

-Several reasons exist for why you may need to upgrade your electrical panel.
-The most common reason is to update old electrical service to a more modern, safe, and robust system.
-Upgrading to 100 or 200-amp electrical service from an old home's fuse box or undersized breaker box can increase the safety of the entire system.
+There may be several reasons why you need to upgrade your electrical panel.
+The most common is updating old electrical service to a more modern, safe, and robust system.
+Switching to 100 or 200-amp electrical service from an old home's fuse box or undersized breaker box can increase the safety of the entire system.
+Other reasons include:

 How Much Does It Cost to Upgrade an Electrical Panel?

-The average cost to upgrade an electrical panel from 100 or fewer amps to 200 is $1,600.
+The average cost to upgrade an electrical panel to 200 amps is $1,600.
 However, the price can range from $800 to over $4,000, depending on the job's specifics.
 Adding higher amp service, such as 300 or 400 amps, will increase the cost, as will adding new circuits that require additional wiring.
-If your home doesn't currently have grounded outlets, that additional task and expense will increase the project's cost.
+If your home doesn't currently have grounded outlets, this additional task will also increase the project's cost.

 How to Prep for an Electrical Panel Upgrade

 Electrical panel upgrading is generally not a DIY project.
-In some municipalities, parts of the job aren't legal for a homeowner to accomplish without the help of an electrician.
+In some municipalities, parts of the job are illegal for a homeowner without the help of an electrician.
 Besides the high degree of electrical knowledge that’s necessary, upgrading an electrical panel can be hazardous and even lethal.

 How to Upgrade Your Electrical Panel